 |Scottish Power Energy Networks||0845 270 0783|

 I've signed up to switch my gas and electricity supplier, and then changed my mind.
 Can I cancel it?

-Once you've entered into a contract for gas and / or electricity from a new supplier, you will have a 'cooling off' period of between 7 to 14 days (depending upon supplier) during which time you can change your mind and cancel your contract without penalty.
+Once you've entered into a contract for gas and / or electricity from a new supplier, you will have a 'cooling off' period of 14 days (depending upon supplier) during which time you can change your mind and cancel your contract without penalty.
 After the 'cooling off' period has lapsed, should you wish to cancel, you will need to give your supplier the contractual notice period which is usually 28 days.
 You may also have to pay an exit penalty.